Admission requirements

 Requirements for admission to the Mundus Journalism programme:

-A bachelor's degree within a relevant field of study
+A 3 year bachelor's degree within a relevant field of study

 All applicants need to include a transcript of records of all the courses completed within the application package.
-Applicants who have received their BA certificate must include this as well.
+Applicants who have received their bachelor's certificate must include this as well.
 Applicants who are yet to graduate, must forward documentation of a bachelor's degree to Aarhus University no later than the 1st of August to complete the enrolment process prior to course start.

 Subjects within bachelor's programmes in Arts/Humanities and Social Sciences are by default considered to be relevant.
 Applicants who have completed other programmes, but whose qualifications are deemed by the Consortium to be relevant and adequate, may also be offered admission.